clay3899/robo-advisor/README.md

 ```sh
 pip install -r requirements.txt
 ```
+In order to run the app, you need an API key from https://www.alphavantage.co/ After getting the API key, create a .env file in your text editor and place the API key in a variable called ALPHAVANTAGE_API_KEY.

+This will allow you to run your code properly.

 # Running the App

 You should be able to initialize and run the app by entering this into the command line: